Shopify Theme Detector

 Page Speed Matters More Than Design

 A beautiful theme that loads slowly will tank your conversion rate.
 Check any theme on Google PageSpeed Insights before buying.
 Free themes from Shopify are often the fastest because they're maintained by Shopify's core team.
+For a deeper walkthrough of how to set up a fast Shopify store with AI from scratch — including theme choice, product import, and copy — see our full AI Shopify store guide (2026).

 Popular Shopify Themes at a Glance